 Cook Time & Temps

-2–3 min. per side undisturbed over medium-high heat
+2–3 min. per side on medium-high heat

-Head Straight to our Favorite Tenderloin Recipes.
+Head Straight to our favorite liver recipes.

 Want to take it step-by-step?